TheShadowbyte/Currency-Converter/README.md

 - [Express.js](https://expressjs.com/) - The web application framework.
 - [@everapi/freecurrencyapi-js](https://github.com/link-to/freecurrencyapi-js) - Used to interact with the Free Currency API.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/your-username/currency-converter-api/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/TheShadowbyte/Currency-Converter/tags).

 ## Authors

 - **TheShadowbyte** - *Initial work* - [TheShadowbyte](https://github.com/TheShadowbyte)